 Benefits of a managed switch:

-- Optimised network performance across larger, mixed-use networks (such as commercial facilities, universities, offices etc).
+- Optimise network performance across larger, mixed-use networks (such as commercial facilities, universities, offices etc).

-- Contains ipMIDI data in a multi-console facility.
-This prevents consoles from controlling each other.
+- Ability to isolate ipMIDI data in a multi-console facility.
+This prevents consoles from controlling each other by accident.